Quick answer

 If you've just bought an EV, or you're thinking about it, the first question is usually the same.
 How much to get a proper charger installed at home?
-Short answer: somewhere between $1,500 and $4,000 in 2026, fully installed.
-Here's what pushes you to one end of that range or the other.
+The honest answer: it depends on a handful of specific factors, all of which we'll walk through below.
+Bottom line, you'll get a fixed-price quote upfront after a free on-site assessment, so there are no surprises.

 What You're Actually Paying For